GavinPalmer1984/expertise/research-prompts/README.md

 ### Cross-Domain Analysis
 - [Religious Traditions Analysis](spiritual-wisdom-religious-traditions-analysis-prompt.md) - Comprehensive examination of religious practices, their costs and benefits
+- [Flow Efficiency and Systems Constraints](systems-flow-efficiency-constraints-prompt.md) - Analysis of bottlenecks, theory of constraints, and feedback systems

 ## Prompt Files